Lake Ontario-St. Lawrence River 2017 High Water Levels - Questions and Answers

 - Could dams on the Ottawa River have been operated to reduce flows to the St. Lawrence River

-- Why didn’t the ILOSLRB release more water from Lake Ontario this spring?
+- Why wasn't more water released from Lake Ontario in the spring of 2017?

-- Why didn’t the ILOSLRB release more water in 2016 when downstream flooding was not an issue?
+- Why wasn't more water released in 2016 when downstream flooding was not an issue?

 - Would the Board have had more flexibility to release water if Plan 1958DD had been in place in 2017?

 - Why did the Board not set flows at a rate that would have resulted in temporary navigation stoppages, such as those that occurred in 1993?